-Confucius said: “A leader isn’t a mere utensil.”
+Confucius said: “A leader isn’t a vessel.”

 This is a particularly critical responsibility in this period of rapid change that we are living in.
 How to prepare both yourself and your people for a time when machines take over many of the routine tasks that you all handle as part of your daily work?
 How, as I mentioned yesterday, to inspire more creative and critical thinking among everyone so that you can take advantage of the new opportunities that will be enabled by automation and AI rather than being thrown on the scrap heap?